 A L2 U2N Remote UE in RRC_IDLE or RRC_INACTIVE can inform the interested SIB(s) to the connected parent L2 U2N Relay UE as defined in clause 5.8.9.8.2 and receive the SIB(s) from the parent L2 U2N Relay UE as defined in clause 5.8.9.9.3.
-A L2 U2N Remote UE in RRC_CONNECTED receives SIB1 and other SIB(s) in RRCReconfiguration message and performs on-demand SI request if required, as defined in clause 5.2.2.3.5 and 5.2.2.3.6.
-The L2 U2N Remote UE in RRC_IDLE or RRC_INACTIVE or RRC_CONNECTED (when MP is not configured) is not required to obtain SI over Uu interface, but it may decide to perform the SI acquisition procedure over Uu interface as defined in clause 5.2.2.3 by UE implementation.
+A L2 U2N Remote UE in RRC_CONNECTED can receive SIB1 and other SIB(s) in RRCReconfiguration message and performs on-demand SI request if required, as defined in clause 5.2.2.3.5 and 5.2.2.3.6.
+Unless required in clause 5.2.2.2.2 to obtain SI over Uu interface when MP is configured, the L2 U2N Remote UE in RRC_IDLE or RRC_INACTIVE or RRC_CONNECTED is not required to obtain SI over Uu interface, but it may decide to perform the SI acquisition procedure over Uu interface as defined in clause 5.2.2.3 by UE implementation.

 NOTE: The storage and management of the stored SIBs in addition to the SIBs valid for the current serving cell is left to UE implementation.